 - Represents companies and individuals in government and corporate internal investigations and related civil litigation.

-- Handles a wide range of matters related to federal criminal and regulatory enforcement.
+- Handles a wide range of matters related to federal criminal and regulatory enforcement, particularly related to cross-border issues.

 - Experience at senior levels of the Department of Defense and as an Assistant U.S. Attorney (AUSA) in the Southern District of New York.